 I love my commute.

-My job at The Penny Hoarder is close enough to home — 3.2 miles, according to Google Maps, and I live in the relatively bike-friendly city of St. Petersburg, Florida, — that I can make it on my cruiser without breaking too much of a sweat.
-(Check out your community’s bike-friendly rating from The League of American Bicyclists.)
+My job at The Penny Hoarder is close enough to home — 3.2 miles, according to Google Maps — and I live in the relatively bike-friendly city of St. Petersburg, Florida, so I can make it on my cruiser without breaking too much of a sweat.

 But before you turn too green with envy, (get it? going green?
 I’ll stop) there’s a dark secret you should know about biking to work.

-It ain’t as cheap as you might think.
+It isn’t as cheap as you might think.

 Don’t get me wrong: It is so much less expensive than filling up a car with a tank of gas, shelling out for a new alternator and paying to park in a downtown garage.
 I know because I used to do all that.

 But for those considering cycling into a bike commute, you should be aware of some perhaps unexpected costs that come with wheeling it to work.